cursorless-dev/cursorless/docs/contributing/architecture/tests.md

     },
 ```

-This effectively runs a series of tasks from `.vscode/tasks.json`:
+This effectively runs a series of dependency tasks from `.vscode/tasks.json`:

 ```json
     {